-As its Mission, the Alliance strives to improve the quality of life of our members and people throughout our diverse community by collaborating with our provider partners in delivering high quality, accessible and affordable health care services.
+The Alliance strives to improve the quality of life of our members and people throughout our diverse community by collaborating with our provider partners in delivering high quality, accessible and affordable health care services.
 As participants of the safety-net system, we recognize and seek to collaboratively address social determinants of health as we proudly serve Alameda County.
-The Alliance Vision is be the most valued and respected managed care health plan in the state of California.
+The Alliance vision is to be the most valued and respected managed care health plan in the state of California.